 “Ha.
 Right.
 Going to get picky about that little age clause, are you?”

 “I am.
-I have two years before you’re twenty-five and nearly five years with your brother before I have to worry about my kids knocking me off to grab the castle estate.”
+I have a year before you’re twenty-five and nearly five years with your brother before I have to worry about my kids knocking me off to grab the castle estate.”
 Her words teased, but she frowned and stared ahead.

 “What’s wrong, Mom?”